Why study this course?

 - Mathematics B

-Classes take place Monday to Friday between 9am and 6pm.
-You will spend approximately 16 hours per week on focused learning activities like live lectures, laboratory practicals, seminars or tutorials.
-Seminar classes are typically scheduled in groups of no more than 16 students.
+Your classes take place Monday to Friday between 9am and 6pm.
+In a typical week you will spend around 16 hours a week on your focused learning activities.
+This will be a mixture of lectures, seminars and tutorials.
+To ensure our students are getting tailored support, we schedule seminar classes with groups of no more than 16 students.

 - tests